Lukembou/Budget-Tracker/README.md

 ![Screenshot_20230118_020439](https://user-images.githubusercontent.com/112616414/213132736-c333077d-e6f4-4784-a799-a3012ed7fe9f.png)

-  <b> Closing this out, I hope you can understand what is happening with this code and more importantly how it can be used in many different situations.
-This project opened my eyes to many possibilities with data tracking and input.
+  <b> Closing this out, I hope you can understand what is happening with this code and more importantly how the principles can be used in many different situations.

+    - This is just a simple program but a lot more can be added like: automated expense tracking, emailing, and web scraping.
+    - You can also go very in depth with the matplotlib to give you more complex and visually pleasing graphs.
+    - All in all I hope you can find this useful and deploy these methods to make your life easier

+    Thanks!